-Activity Evidence that supports this approach Challenge number(s) addressed Through the use of NGRT and PM Benchmarking staff will have a baseline of each individual's reading age and will be able to identify specific gaps and use the Simple View of Reading to analyse and plan to close gaps.
+Activity Evidence that supports this approach Challenge number(s) addressed Activity Through the use of NGRT and PM Benchmarking staff will have a baseline of each individual's reading age and will be able to identify specific gaps and use the Simple View of Reading to analyse and plan to close gaps.
 Year groups will focus on individual need and through quality first teaching will address the widest band of pupils to close gaps and accelerate progress.
+All pupils will be listened to To raise chronological reading age across the school is a long-term goal that will not be reached within a year however a baseline of each child's reading age is imperative as a starting point particularly after the challenges of extended lockdowns where pupils have had vastly different experiences.
+NGRT is reliable as a source to assess and gather pupils' reading ages and provides feedback on gaps.
+PM Benchmarking will raise staff subject knowledge and allow pupils to be assessed regularly and accurately.
+Staff need development to read and respond to data effectively.
 All pupils will be listened to read on an individual basis weekly, the lowest 20% will be heard daily.
 Pupils will discuss what they have read and will 'buddy' read to enhance oral language skills.
+The lowest 20-40% will receive additional reading intervention as these pupils are also reading below their chronological age. reading and being read to) are proven to have an impact on reading ages.
+EEF shows that, on average, reading comprehension approaches improve learning by an additional five months' progress over the course of a school year. https://educationendowmentfoundation.org.
 Staff will receive training in each of the five pillars to raise subject knowledge and allow them to effectively assess and address gaps.
-To raise chronological reading age across the school is a long-term goal that will not be reached within a year however a baseline of each child's reading age is imperative as a starting point particularly after the challenges of extended lockdowns where pupils have had vastly different experiences.
-NGRT is reliable as a source to assess and gather pupils' reading ages and provides feedback on gaps.
-PM Benchmarking will raise staff subject knowledge and allow pupils to be assessed regularly and accurately.
-Staff need development to read and respond to data effectively.
-Individual reading and class reading (both pupils reading and being read to) are proven to have an impact on reading ages.
-EEF shows that, on average, reading comprehension approaches improve learning by an additional five months' progress over the course of a school year.
-Lack of progress in reading due to the knowledge and vocabulary deficit Poor oral language skills due to an extended period at home where English may not be the first language and where rich language has not been in frequent use.
-Quality of teaching: gaps in knowledge (from time spent out of school) not identified and misconceptions not addressed quickly enough The school will embed a coaching model for all staff to ensure that co-planning, team-teaching, lesson studies and modelled teaching are the bedrock of our pedagogical development.
-All staff will be trained in using FFT to set targets using prior attainment and then make plans to ensure that every child meets their potential.
-We know that pupils need an effective teacher teaching them.
-We know that during one year, with a very effective teacher, pupils gain 40% more in their learning then they would with a poorly performing teacher (Sutton Trust).
-EEF research shows that poor whole class teaching has a disproportionate effect on children eligible for the Pupil Premium.
-With the inverse also being true therefore developing quality first teaching is a must.
-The teacher development model will 3.
-Quality of teaching: gaps in knowledge (from time spent out of school) not identified and misconceptions not addressed quickly enough
+Work around fostering a love of reading to become reading teachers and a school of reading will continue to be prioritised. uk/education-evidence/guidance-reports /literacy-ks2